-Staff recommends the Planning Commission adopt the draft Resolution, recommending that the City Council adopt the proposed amendments to the City's density bonus ordinance to incorporate a housing program to incentivize the development of affordable housing by allowing for density bonuses up to 40 percent..
-The proposed Resolution codifies the Council-adopted housing program in the City's density bonus ordinance.
+The Planning Commission recommends that the City Council introduce and adopt the draft Ordinance to amend the City's density bonus ordinance to incorporate a housing program to incentivize the development of affordable housing by allowing for density bonuses up to 40 percent.
+The proposed Ordinance codifies the previously Council-adopted housing program in the City's density bonus ordinance.
 This will also advance the Affordable Housing Strategies item on the Council's FY20/21 Work Program, which includes updates to the City's density bonus ordinance.